reserve-protocol/protocol/docs/solidity-style.md

 `{decimals}`: [6, 21]

-The protocol only supports collateral tokens up to 21 decimals, and for these cases only supports balances up to `70e27`.
+The protocol only supports collateral tokens up to 21 decimals, and for these cases only supports balances up to `~8e28`.
 Exceeding this could end up overflowing restrictions in GnosisTrade / EasyAuction, and end up in rounding issues accross the protocol.

+21 decimal tokens must also be sufficiently valued, where that is defined as a whole token worth >$0.1.

 ## Function annotations